Abidin Dino: Early years

 Dino was born on 23 March 1913 in Istanbul into an art-loving family.
-He was grandchild of Abedin Dino, Albanian descended Ottoman diplomat.
+He was grandchild of Abidin Pasha Dino (he is named after him), an Albanian Ottoman diplomat from the region of Preveza, Chameria and son of Rasih Dino.
+His siblings were Ali Dino, famous cartoonist and member of the Hellenic Parliament, Leyla Dino Ileri, and Ahmet Dino (named after his great grandfather Ahmed Dino).
 He started drawing and painting at a young age influenced by his family.
 As a child he lived in Geneva, Switzerland and France for several years with his parents, returning to Istanbul in 1925.
-Dino began his secondary education at the American highschool Robert College of Istanbul, but dropped out to devote himself to painting, drawing and writing.
+Dino began his secondary education at the American high school Robert College of Istanbul, but dropped out to devote himself to painting, drawing and writing.
 His articles and cartoons were soon being published in newspapers and magazines, and in 1933 he and five other young innovative painters founded the “D Group”, which held several exhibitions of their work.
 At around the same time, he illustrated Nazım Hikmet’s books of poetry.

 In 1933, the Soviet director Sergei Yutkevich, who had made a film about Ankara, invited Dino to the Lenfil Studios in Leningrad, and with Atatürk's encouragement Dino accepted.
 In Leningrad, he worked as a scenery designer and assistant director at several film studios, and directed a film called "Miners" in Moscow, Kyiv and Odesa.
 Shortly after returning to Turkey, he went to Paris, France, where he worked from 1937 to 1939, meeting such famous artists as Gertrude Stein, Tristan Tzara and Picasso.

-Following his return to Istanbul again, he participated in the famous "Harbor Exhibition", consisting of paintings of the city's dockworkers and fishermen by well-known Turkish painters of the time.
+Following his return to Istanbul again, he participated in the famous "Harbour Exhibition", consisting of paintings of the city's dockworkers and fishermen by well-known Turkish painters of the time.
 The exhibition aroused widespread public interest, and that year Dino was asked to design the Turkish pavilion at the 1939 New York World's Fair.
 Meanwhile, he published articles and cartoons in several of the foremost magazines of that time, studying a new approach to realism together with his elder brother poet Arif Dino.

 During World War II, he did drawings inspired by the conflict, but his treatment of political subjects in wartime incurred official displeasure, and in 1941 the martial law command of Istanbul exiled him and his elder brother to southeastern Anatolia, where their grandfather had been a governor before.
 These years of exile until 1945 were artistically very productive for Dino.
-While his young wife Güzin Dino taught French at Adana High School, he worked for a local newspaper, TurkSozu, producing articles and drawings that illustrated with poetic realism of the hard lives and working conditions of agricultural laborers in the region.
-It was here that he wrote his plays "Bald" and "Heirs", and began doing sculpture.
+While his young wife Güzin Dino taught French at Adana High School, he worked for a local newspaper, TurkSozu, producing articles and drawings that illustrated with poetic realism of the hard lives and working conditions of agricultural labourers in the region.
+It was here that he wrote his plays "Bald" and "Heirs" and began doing sculpture.
 In 1951, he was allowed to leave Turkey.
-So he went first to Rome, Italy, where he stayed nine months, but settled then in Paris in 1952.
+So, he went first to Rome, Italy, where he stayed nine months, but settled then in Paris in 1952.